-The right interview outfit can pay dividends well beyond its price.
-Although no company is likely to base a hiring decision directly on an applicant’s outfit, decisions are made every day based on the beliefs one’s appearance causes an interviewer to form.
+These days the right interview outfit can pay big dividends.
+Although no hiring manager is likely to consciously base a decision on an applicant’s outfit, decisions are made every day based on the beliefs that appearance causes an interviewer to form.

 Newest research reveals it takes as little as 7 seconds for someone to form a whole laundry list of impressions of you, and you want to be sure they are all positive ones.
 And the same goes for influencing clients, bosses and peers once you land the job.

-- DO YOUR HOMEWORK to understand how the people in this organization dress for work.
+- DO THE HOMEWORK to understand how the people in this organization dress for work.
 Is it a traditional suited environment, a free-wheeling casual/creative place or something in between.
-Ask a friend on the inside, check out the photos on the company web site or in the annual report, or drive to the parking lot at closing time and watch the people coming and going.
-Be aware that appearance styles within a large organization can vary widely from department to department, and adjust your intelligence gathering accordingly.
+Photos on the company web site provide good clues

 - DEFINE Business Casual with an emphasis on “business” and avoid social-casual attire.
 Choose instead: